aghosn2/4501q4/README.md

 5. **Visualization Tool**: Shows what's happening in the network
 6. **Command Interface**: Lets you interact with everything

-Check out my design document for more details on how I implemented these components and the algorithms I used.
+Please refer to my design document for more details on how I implemented these components and the algorithms I used.

-## Feedback Welcome!

-This was a challenging project that taught me a lot about networks and SDN principles.
-If you have any questions or suggestions, feel free to reach out!